Employees who go through structured onboarding are 58% more likely to stay long term!

 - As an organization, how can you make the best of a new employee’s probation period?

-Below we’ll provide a few pointers on how to think about these questions.
-Our full onboarding toolkit, with templates and activities, is on Village Capital’s talent resource center.
+Below we’ll provide a few pointers on how to approach these questions.
+Our full onboarding toolkit, with templates and design activities, is linked at the bottom of this page!

 Space to perform